RSDO-DS3/MultiCOMET/README.md

 ```
 python scripts/data/make_atomic_data_loader.py
 ```
-Save the relative file path to the data loader given for later use.
+Save the relative file path for the data loader given in the terminal output for later use.

 ### Training Your Model
 In the project's root directory, run: